Openhab-Nodes/website/content/en/developer/addons.md

 ### Restrictions &amp; Permissions

+A container runs in an isolated, contained environment and is confined to certain restrictions.
+Access to hardware like Bluetooth and USB is denied by default.
+Some restrictions are only enforced if the container supervisior is correctly instrumented.
+This is the case for the standalone installation.

+Storage
-A container runs in an isolated, contained environment and is confined to 100 MB of disk quota and 1 MB of configuration data.
+: An Addon is confined to 100 MB of disk quota and 1 MB of configuration data.
 A container might request a larger disk quota via the DISK_QUOTA_500 (500 MB), DISK_QUOTA_1000 (1 GB) and DISK_QUOTA_MAX permissions.

+CPU Time
+: CPU Time is limited to 20% for a container, except if the user has granted the CPU_MAX permission.

+Main memory
-CPU Time is limited to 20% for a container, except if the user has granted the CPU_MAX permission.
-Main memory is restricted to 200 MB for an Addon, except if the user has granted the MEM_500 (500 MB), MEM_1000 (1GB) or MEM_MAX permission.
-Access to hardware like Bluetooth and USB is denied.
-Request for HW_BLUETOOTH, HW_NETWORK, HW_IC2, HW_GPIO, HW_USB to access respective hardware.
+: Main memory is restricted to 200 MB for an Addon, except if the user has granted the MEM_500 (500 MB), MEM_1000 (1GB) or MEM_MAX permission.

+Have a look at the following permissions table to find the correct permissions that you require.
+As mentioned above, some permissions are only enforced on a standalone installation.

+{{< permissions_table >}}

 A container is restricted in the list of allowed kernel system calls it can make.
 Linux seccomp and AppArmor profiles are in use.

-The above restrictions make sure that malicous addons cannot just raise its allowd CPU time and start mining Bit-Coins (at least not with full power and to the extend that other services are affected) or abuse it in other ways or overheat the hardware.
+The above restrictions make sure that malicous addons cannot just raise their allowd CPU time and start mining Bit-Coins (at least not with full power and to the extend that other services are affected) or causing abuse in other ways like overheating the hardware.

 If you require further access, you may use the `privileged` key.
 That should be really rare and you rather talk to the core team to add special permissions for your use case.
 The **Setup &amp; Maintenance** interface will warn a user from accepting a privileged Addon.